LanternYing/Learning-Notebook/README.md

-Theano-Toturials
+Some Personal Learning Notebooks
 ================

-this repository mainly focus on how do ml with theano.
+this repository mainly focus on how do ml with theano, keras, scikit-learn.

-the reference:
+some references:

 Intoduction how to Deep Learning with Python [youtube video](https://www.youtube.com/watch?v=S75EdAcXHKk)